 Manatees are on the move

+Manatee protection zones are marked by waterway signs and maps of manatee protection zones are available online at MyFWC.com/Manatee by clicking on “Data and Maps.”
 From April 1 through Nov.
-15, seasonal manatee zones require boaters to slow down in certain areas to prevent manatees in their summer habitats from being injured or killed by motorboats or personal watercrafts.
+15, seasonal manatee zones require boaters to slow down in certain areas to prevent manatees from being injured or killed by motorboats or personal watercrafts.
 Boat strikes continue to be a major threat to Florida manatees.
-In 2020, FWC and partners rescued 29 manatees injured from watercraft collisions, and more died because of watercraft impacts.
 FWC law enforcement officers are on patrol in state waters to inform boaters of the seasonal manatee speed zones and take appropriate enforcement actions.
 Boaters are reminded to abide by the regulatory signs they see on the water.

-Physically helping a stranded manatee may cause it more harm.
-Instead, report injured, distressed, sick or dead manatees to the FWC’s Wildlife Alert Hotline at 888-404-FWCC (3922) or by dialing #FWC or *FWC on a cellphone so trained responders can assist.
+Manatees are a protected species and it is illegal to feed, harass or harm them.
+Physically handling a distressed or stranded manatee can cause additional harm.
+Instead, report injured, distressed, sick or dead manatees to the FWC’s Wildlife Alert Hotline at 888-404-FWCC (3922) so trained responders can assist.

 Resources for boaters, educators and other interested members of the public are available at MyFWC.com/Manatee.
 What should you do if you see a manatee?
 The Viewing Guidelines page provides helpful tips on respectfully viewing manatees, additional guidelines for boat and personal watercraft operators, and information on what you can do to help these amazing aquatic mammals.